 Nonsteroidal anti-inflammatory drugs (NSAIDS), such as ibuprofen (Advil, Motrin) and naproxen (Aleve, Naprosyn), which help to control inflammation and pain

 Non-opioid pain drugs, such as tramadol (Ultram), for treatment of chronic sciatic pain

 - Short-term opioids for acute sciatic pain relief

 Depending on the underlying cause of sciatica, doctors may recommend a variety of other treatments and therapies including:

 Chiropractic therapies, such as spinal manipulation, electrical stimulation, and trigger-point therapy

 - Physical therapy and prescribed exercise to improve muscle strength in the back and abdomen, increase flexibility and movement, and reduce pain

-Surgery to relieve severe pain or to address bowel incontinence, bladder incontinence, or leg weakness.
-Surgical options include laminectomy or diskectomy, both of which relieve pressure on the sciatic nerve.
+Surgery may be necessary in some cases.
+Doctors may recommend it to relieve severe pain or to address leg weakness or bowel or bladder incontinence.
+Options include laminectomy or discectomy, both of which relieve pressure on the sciatic nerve.